 A dwelling policy, although similar to a homeowners policy, tends to be more expensive.
 Why?
 Think back to that house you rented in college with your friends.
 Yikes.
 Now think of the home you own and live in with your family.
 Much better, right?
 Insurance companies aren’t oblivious to the fact that people take better care of things they own rather than rent.
 Claim history proves that an owner-occupied house is less susceptible to losses than a house occupied by renters.
 So while crunching the numbers to decide whether it makes sense to own both houses, don’t forget to touch base with us about options for insuring your house that is (or may become) a rental property.

 This article was written by Derek Boer.
-Please email Derek at firstname.lastname@example.org with questions or comments.
+Please send comments or questions to Derek at firstname.lastname@example.org.